danieleborgo/OctoPrint-FilamentBuddy/README.md

 would require to manually specify the G-code commands to perform these operations.

-The _Filament Sensor_ module is different since it uses a Python module specifically developed for the Raspberry boards, _gpiozero_, so it has this board as prerequisite.
+The _Filament Sensor_ module is different since it requires to have a GPIO.
+This is applicable not only to Raspberries but also to other similar boards.
+Their compatibility is derived from the two used modules, _periphery_ and _Adafruit Blinka_.
 Nevertheless, Marlin is not a requirement, since it only uses OctoPrint functionalities.
 In the case FilamentBuddy is not running on a Raspberry Pi, the plugin will disable this feature.